Modeling and detecting resonant tides of exotic compact objects: Detectability

 \subsection{The model}

 The reflecting shell model is decisively simple, but it nevertheless captures the physics of horizon absence.
 Phenomenologically, this absence inevitably introduces a certain amount of reflection of incoming waves within the light ring.
-The simplest model that captures this, is a purely reflecting surface put at a Schwarzschild coordinate $r_{0}=2m_1(1+\epsilon)$ where $\epsilon$ is a small dimensionless parameter and $m_1$ the mass of the object.
-The proper distance from the Schwarzschild radius $r=2m_1$ to the reflective surface at $r_{0}$ in the small $\epsilon$ limit is given by
+The simplest model that captures this, is a purely reflecting surface put at a Schwarzschild coordinate $r_{0}=2M_1(1+\epsilon)$ where $M_1$ is the mass of the object and $\epsilon$ is a small dimensionless parameter that quantifies the ``closeness'' to a black hole spacetime as introduced in section \ref{sec: Introduction and summary}.
+The proper distance from the Schwarzschild radius $r=2M_1$ to the reflective surface at $r_{0}$ in the small $\epsilon$ limit is given by

 The parameter $\epsilon$ ranges from $\epsilon_{\rm min}\approx10^{-80}$ where $\delta$ is about one Planck length to $\epsilon_{\rm max}\approx0.0165$ where the object has a clean photonsphere \cite{Cardoso:2017njb}.
 However, in practice our upper limit will be $\epsilon_{\rm max}\approx10^{-5}$.
 This will be explained below.